zoefraz/tsc-study-website/index.md

 description: "Studies dedicated to researching and treating all aspects of Tuberous Sclerosis Complex (TSC) and other neurodevelopmental disorders.
 We hope that you will find this website informative and helpful."
 ---

-## TSC Studies
+## Studies about Tuberous Sclerosis Complex (TSC)
-The following are a list of active or recently active TSC Studies.
-We hope this you find this list of studies helpful.
+If you are interested in participation in any of these studies, please contact us at[ResearchTNC@childrens.harvard.edu](mailto:ResearchTNC@childrens.harvard.edu).

 ---